espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 ## Returning to the Factory State

-Holding the BOOT button pressed for more than 10 seconds and then releasing it will erase all Matter and WiFi configuration, forcing it to reset to factory state.
+Holding the BOOT button pressed for more than 10 seconds and then releasing it will erase all Matter and Wi-Fi configuration, forcing it to reset to factory state.
 After that, the device needs to be commissioned again.
 Previous setups done in the Smartphone APP won't work again; therefore, the virtual device shall be removed from the APP.

 ## Building the Application using Wi-Fi and Matter